Why Traditional Sales Documentation Is Broken

 • Browser extension: Surface knowledge cards directly within web apps without switching tabs.

-• Content verification: Automated reminders prompt subject matter experts to confirm or update details on a regular schedule.
+• Content verification: Automated reminders prompt subject matter experts to confirm or update details regularly.

 • Analytics dashboard: Track which resources your team uses most frequently and identify gaps in your documentation.